What Is a PKI Certificate and How Do I Get One?

 Types of PKI Certificates

 SSL/TLS certificates are useful for securing data transmission between a website’s server and users’ browsers.
+Website owner buys and installs SSL certs on the server where the website is hosted.
 These certificates vary in terms of:

 - validation — domain validation (DV), organization validation (OV), and extended validation (EV)